nivedithasooda/AppliedArtificalIntelligenceProject/README.md

-# Applied Artifical Intelligence Project
+# Applied Artificial Intelligence Project
 Implemented Logistic Regression algorithm on Titanic dataset for predicting the survivors based on various features.